abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 ```

 {{< admonition tip "" >}}
-If you need help using fdisk always remeber to check the help prompt by typing `m`
+If you need help using fdisk, always remember to check the help prompt by typing `m`
 {{< /admonition >}}

 After selecting a disk to work with, you will be taken to another prompt.